srevinsaju/guiscrcpy/README.md

 ## Acknowledgements

-Special thanks to [Jetbrains](https://www.jetbrains.com/?from=guiscrcpy) for sponsoring `guiscrcpy` with a professional PyCharm IDE; It works fantastic!!
+Special thanks to [Jetbrains](https://www.jetbrains.com/?from=guiscrcpy) for sponsoring `guiscrcpy` with a professional PyCharm IDE; It works fantastic!!3

 [![jetbrains](docs/img/jetbrains.svg)](https://www.jetbrains.com/?from=guiscrcpy)

 ## License